Time-evolving matrix product operators for off-diagonal system-bath coupling: Method

 \subsection{Relation to the case of diagonal system-bath coupling}

 It would be insightful to see how our method reduces to TEMPO and its previous extensions.
-First, the case of diagonal and non-commutative system-bath coupling is simply a special instance of Eq.(\ref{eq:disIF}) with $\Adop=\Aop$ for each bath, and our strategy to build the MPO-IF can be directly used.
+First, the case of diagonal and non-commutative system-bath coupling (to multiple baths) is simply a special instance of Eq.(\ref{eq:disIF}) with $\Adop_l=\Aop_l$ for each bath, and our strategy to build the MPO-IF can be directly used.

 For the case of diagonal and commutative system-bath coupling, as considered in QuAPI and original TEMPO, the system path integral is usually written as

 where $\gI[\bolds]$ is the Feynman-Vernon IF in terms of the variables path $\bolds = \{s(t)\}$ ($s(t)$ can be viewed as an eigenvalue of the Hermitian operator $\Aop(t)$):